 Accounting has long been a popular career choice for a simple reason.
 Businesses have always needed, and will always need, individuals with accounting skills.
 Regardless of the industry, companies large and small across virtually all sectors of the economy employ accounting professionals.
 This demand has translated into high levels of job security and competitive salaries.

 If you’re looking to launch your finance and accounting career, you may be wondering if an associate degree in accounting is enough to get you started.
-Below, we explore some of the job titles you can likely pursue after you’ve earned your associate degree, as well as ways you can advance in your career.
+Below, we explore some of the job titles Lightcast identifies as ones you can likely pursue after you’ve earned your associate degree, as well as ways you can advance in your career.

 Jobs with an Associate Degree in Accounting